kirill-konshin/next-redux-wrapper/README.md

 This is where `next-redux-wrapper` comes in handy: It automatically creates the store instances for you and makes sure they all have the same state.

-Moreover it allows to properly handle complex cases like `App.getInitialProps` (when using `pages/_app`) together with `getStaticProps` or `getServerSideProps` at individual page level.
+More over it allows to properly handle complex cases like `App.getInitialProps` (when using `pages/_app`) together with `getStaticProps` or `getServerSideProps` at individual page level.

 Library provides uniform interface no matter in which Next.js lifecycle method you would like to use the `Store`.